ElektraInitiative/libelektra/doc/tutorials/plugins.md

 ### `elektraPluginOpen` and `elektraPluginClose`

-The `elektraPluginOpen` and `elektraPluginClose` functions are not commonly used for storage plug-ins, but they can be useful and are worth reviewing. `elektraPluginOpen` function runs before `elektraPluginGet` and is useful to do initialization if necessary for the plug-in.
-On the other hand `elektraPluginClose` is run after other functions of the plug-in and can be useful for freeing up resources.
+The `elektraPluginOpen` and `elektraPluginClose` functions are not commonly used for storage plugins, but they can be useful and are worth reviewing. `elektraPluginOpen` function runs before `elektraPluginGet` and is useful to do initialization if necessary for the plugin.
+On the other hand `elektraPluginClose` is run after other functions of the plugin and can be useful for freeing up resources.

 ### `elektraPluginCheckConf`